MSIA/423-2024-hw3-rpi0559/README.md

 ## Repository Structure

 - `pipeline.py`: **This is the main script that runs the entire machine learning pipeline, from data acquisition to model training and evaluation, and finally uploading the results to AWS S3**.
+- `app.py`: **This is the main script that runs the cloud classifier web application.
+The app can be run locally with the following command: streamlit run app.py**
 - `src/`: This directory contains the Python modules that the main pipeline script uses.
 Each module is responsible for different stages of the pipeline:
   - `acquire_data.py`: Functions for getting data from a URL and constructing/saving the dataset.
   - `eda.py`: Functions to generate data visualizations and save them locally.